PhilJbt/Mescamit/docs/README.md

 CvarObfuscated<uint64_t> ovUint64;
 CvarObfuscated<bool> ovBool;

-// Disable the renewal of the key when calling the set() function ovStr.renewAtSet(false);
+// Enable performance mode (disable the renewal of the key, and some randomization when calling the set() function) ovStr.perfModeEnable(true);

 // Assignment
 ovStr = "Hello";